wildsingapore

 Architecture at Ubin

-Malay kampong (or village) houses often have a portion raised above the ground on stilts, and large airy verandahs where the family can relax and greet passing neighbours.
+Malay kampung (or village) houses often have a portion raised above the ground on stilts, and large airy verandahs where the family can relax and greet passing neighbours.
 This increases ventilation, keeps the living area away from floods and easy access by pests.
 And the family livestock such as poultry can shelter under the house from the sun and rain.
-In the past, kampong houses were thatched with woven leaves of the Nipah palm.
+In the past, kampung houses were thatched with woven leaves of the Nipah palm.
 Nowadays, corrugated zinc is more often used.

 Pulau Ubin also has an example of a Tudor-style English bungalow.